 It is helpful to set a routine of communication.
-Have the child send a letter the same day every week so the child has regular communication and can look forward to receiving a return letter on the same day every week.
+Send a letter the same day every week so the child has regular communication and can look forward to receiving the letter on the same day every week.

 Suggested Topics to Write About: